Or how paying a bus fine made me happy, stirred compelling conversations and revealed things about myself that I wasn’t aware of...

-Controller 2: “No, we don’t have this card system in place yet unfortunately“.
+Controller 2: “No, we don’t have this card system in place yet, unfortunately“.

 Me: “Why not?
 It would be super easy.
-I just pay with the card, you make no paper, you can have some tiny gadgets to register the fine.
+I just pay with the card, you make no paper, and you can have some tiny gadgets to register the fine.
 Can I actually load my bus card online?”

 Controller 3: “Yes, but you get some errors.
-The system works sometimes, but there are times where you put money on your card and it just doesn’t show up on when you use it“.
+The system works sometimes, but there are times when you put money on your card and it just doesn’t show up on when you use it“.

 Me: “Well if the online system would work, you could have a history of my payments and find out I was in good faith.
 Plus, as the card has my social number, the machines can be improved so that I pay with the card even if there is no money on it.
 If I don’t add the money in … let’s say 48 hours, then I should pay the fine.
 Wouldn’t it be easier?”

 The nice controllers actually answered and we had a long discussion about how the system could be improved.
 They were very nice to me, I was very nice to them.
-I follow rules, I understand the purpose of taxes and fees and I don’t think anything should come for free so I have no problem to pay the fine if I break the rules.
-I wish more people paid, but I just want it to be easy to do.
+I follow rules, I understand the purpose of taxes and fees and I don’t think anything should come for free so I have no problem paying the fine if I break the rules.
+I wish more people paid, and I want it to be easy to do.
 I don’t want to go through hustle (paying in a public institution usually means going during working hours, waiting in interminable lines and signing lots of papers).

-Here’s the proof, I am super proud of my first ever fine:
+Here’s the proof, I am super proud of my first-ever fine: